vault-thirteen/Fast-CGI/ReadMe.md

 <b>Reason 4</b>

-> This library allows to bring a new life into old projects written in other programming languages that support the <b>FastCGI</b>
+> This library makes it possible to bring a new life into old projects written in other programming languages that support the <b>FastCGI</b>
 interface.
 It is not necessary to re-write PHP projects in Go from scratch.
 This is why it is said in this repository, that this project is a compatibility